freehackquest/freehackquest-libclient-py/API.md

  #### Input params

- * to - , required; E-mail of the recipient
+ * to - email, required; E-mail of the recipient
- * subject - , required; Subject of the message
+ * subject - string, required; Subject of the message
- * body - , required; Body of the message
+ * body - string, required; Body of the message

  #### example call method